Mikey (film): Reception and legacy

 TV Guide panned the movie, which they felt was directed with "negligible flair" and had a "horrifying but implausible story".
-Allmovie also panned Mikey, rating it at one and a half stars out of five.
+AllMovie also panned Mikey, rating it at one and a half stars out of five.
 In recent years, websites such as JoBlo.com have given it favorable reviews, citing it as something of a cult classic for its straight forward plot points and overall merit in the horror genre.

-The movie was spoofed by RiffTrax on June 24, 2022.
+On June 24, 2022, the film was spoofed by RiffTrax.